LEGO Luke Skywalker's Landspeeder (75341)

 The build breaks down into a low, wide chassis you gradually skin over with curved panels, so a lot of the work is that satisfying rhythm of laying smooth tan bodywork onto a sturdy core.
 The three engine nacelles come together with some nice shaping, though a few builders felt they didn't end up quite as smooth as hoped.
 It's a relaxed sit-down project rather than a technical gauntlet, with a couple of neat ideas sprinkled in but nothing that'll have you re-reading the instructions twice.
 If you want a calm evening or two with a podcast on, this is exactly that pace.

 Piece-wise, the fun story is the color.
-The set brought in eleven new recolours in nougat, expanding that tan assortment by more than fifty percent, and fun fact, the designers' first prototype was actually sand-tan before they committed to nougat.
-The one brand new mould is the big curved windscreen, a 14x14 module piece four bricks tall, and it's genuinely pretty.
+The set brought in eleven new recolours in nougat, expanding that tan assortment by more than fifty percent, and here's a fun one: the designers' first prototype was actually sand-tan before they committed to nougat.
+The single brand new mould is the big curved windscreen, a 14x14 module piece four bricks tall, and it's genuinely pretty.
 Add the exclusive C-3PO with his first-ever dual-moulded silver leg and you've got real parts-collector value here.
-At 1,890 pieces for the original 239 dollar price, the per-part value is roughly fair rather than a steal, which is the honest read for a set that's more about the finished look than the brick count.
+At 1,890 pieces for the original $239 price, the per-part value is roughly fair rather than a steal, which is the honest read for a set that's more about the finished look than the brick count.

 Fun facts